open-resources/dash_curriculum/README.md

 - Loading a dataframe from a URL
 - Creating our own pandas df
 - Using data from an API
+- "do wrangling inside app" --> show that it is slow

 ### Chapter 7: Wrangling data

+- "do wrangling separately in py files" --> show that it's faster
 - Case Study: Select a dataset
 - Basic operations with pandas
 - Cleaning, processing, wrangling